Santa Monica Multifamily Broker

 1837 18th St, Santa Monica, CA 90404

-After nearly 25 years under the same ownership, the sellers of 1643 N Formosa Ave were he Glaser Group represented the buyers in the acquisition of 1837 18th Street, a well-maintained 7-unit multifamily property in Santa Monica located within a highly supply-constrained coastal submarket.
-Built in 1990, the property features a desirable unit mix of six 2-bed units and one 3-bed unit, along with 13 subterranean parking spaces.
+The Glaser Group represented the buyers in the acquisition of 1837 18th Street, a well-maintained 7-unit multifamily property in Santa Monica.
+Built in 1990, the property featured a desirable unit mix of six 2-bedroom units and one 3-bedroom unit, along with 13 subterranean parking spaces.

-Our clients, longtime real estate investors with a multigenerational ownership background, completed this acquisition as their first joint venture.
-Given the competitive nature of the Santa Monica multifamily market, our team moved quickly to secure the opportunity, coordinate financing, and manage the transaction through escrow to ensure a smooth and timely closing.
+Our clients, longtime real estate investors with a multigenerational ownership background, acquired the property as their first joint venture.
+Given the competitive nature of the Santa Monica multifamily market, our team moved quickly to secure the opportunity, coordinate financing, and manage the escrow process from contract to close.

 1130 22nd St, Santa Monica, CA 90403

 The seller selected our team based on referrals and client testimonials highlighting our Westside multifamily expertise and clear communication.
-In a shifting market, we implemented a targeted marketing strategy that generated strong buyer interest and aligned with the seller’s goal of completing a 1031 exchange into out-of-state NNN industrial assets.
+In a shifting market, we implemented a targeted marketing strategy designed to generate qualified buyer interest while aligning with the seller’s goal of completing a 1031 exchange into out-of-state NNN industrial assets.

-The buyer, whose family was displaced by the Palisades Fire, identified the property as an opportunity to create a multigenerational family compound, combining investment fundamentals with personal use.
-This transaction underscores the importance of thoughtful positioning and execution in Santa Monica’s competitive multifamily market.
+The buyer, whose family had been displaced by the Palisades Fire, identified the property as an opportunity to create a multigenerational family compound while maintaining strong investment fundamentals.
+The transaction highlights the importance of thoughtful positioning, targeted marketing, and clear execution in Santa Monica’s competitive multifamily market.

 1246 Chelsea Ave, Santa Monica, CA 90404